Sentosa: Car/Foot

+Beach Shuttle

-Sentosa Beach Tram is a tram that serves Palawan Beach, Siloso Beach, and Tanjong Beach, using four vehicles including 2 Volvo B12BLEAs, in which the second carriage is an open-top and another one with green and blue liveries.
-The Volvo B12BLEAs were manufactured by ComfortDelGro Engineering bodywork.
-The connection is at Beach Station.
+Sentosa Beach Shuttle is a free-to-ride tram that serves Palawan Beach, Siloso Beach, and Tanjong Beach, using four vehicles including 2 Volvo B12BLEAs, in which the second carriage is an open-top and another one with green and blue liveries.
+The Volvo B12BLEAs were manufactured by ComfortDelGro Engineering bodywork, which has since been taken out of service.
+The connection is at Beach Station Bus Terminal, beside Beach Station.

-Separately, a 3 car tram used to serve Underwater World.
+Separately, a 3-car tram used to serve Underwater World.

 An Autonomous Bus Trial was also conducted from mid-2019 to the end of 2019.

 Attractions

 Operating attractions

 Sentosa offers a variety of attractions, museums, and other facilities.
 These include Universal Studios and Madame Tussauds chain of attractions, as well as a Marine Life Park, which consists of a water park and an aquarium.
 Most of the attractions on Sentosa are located in either Resorts World Sentosa, Imbiah Lookout, or the Sentosa Beachfront.